 From Association of Independent Readers and Rootworkers

 Within the Spiritual Church Movement and Spiritualist churches in general, it is common for mediums to form relationships with discarnate Indian spirit guides.
 Occasionally, after the death of his or her initial medium contact, a personal spirit guide may become a widely-acknowledged spirit who is accessible to many people, both within and outside the Spiritualist religion.

 As a Spiritualist, Mother Anderson accepted Black Hawk as her spirit guide, and upon her death, he became the spirit guide of her successor, Catherine Seals.
 After the death of Mother Seals, Black Hawk made his presence known to many within the Spiritual Church Movement, and passed from the category of a personal spirit guide to that of a powerful working spirit who answers all who petition him for aid.

-Root doctors within the Spiritual Church Movement who work with the spirit of Black Hawk traditionally place a bucket filled with earth or sand on his altar, within which stands a statue or statuette of an Indian.
-Offerings of fruit and of tobacco may be set before Black Hawk; his offerings do not generally include alcohol.
-He is given a special feast once a year, at which offerings of fruit figure prominently.
+Root doctors who experience mediumistic contact with the spirit of Black Hawk are generally members of the Spiritual Church Movement.
+Those who call upon the spirit of Black Hawk for protection traditionally prepare a bucket filled with sand or earth as his altar, within which stands a statue or statuette of an Indian.
+Other items in the bucket may include arrows, spears, and American flags.
+Black Hawk buckets are often placed near doorways; rarely are they situated at the main altar-shrine of a church or home.
+Offerings of water, fruit, and tobacco may be set before Black Hawk; his offerings do not generally include alcohol unless one wishes to inflame him to a state of aggression in the service of justice.
+He is given a special table feast in the church once a year, at which offerings of fruit figure prominently.